History of Grenada: Towards independence: 1950–1974

 In 1960, another constitutional evolution established the post of Chief Minister, making the leader of the majority party in the Legislative Council, which at that time was Herbert Blaize, effective head of government.
-In March 1961 the Grenada United Labour Party won the general election and George E.D.
-Clyne became chief minister until Eric Gairy was elected in a by-election and took the role in August 1961.
-Also in 1961 the cruise ship the Bianca C caught fire in the St Georges harbor.
+In March 1961, the Grenada United Labour Party won the general election and George E. D. Clyne became chief minister until Eric Gairy was elected in a by-election and took the role in August 1961.
+Also in 1961 the cruise ship the Bianca C caught fire in the St Georges harbour.
 All on board were rescued except for the engineer who was fatally burnt.
-In April 1962 Grenada's Administrator, the Queens representative on the island, James Lloyd suspended the constitution, dissolved the Legislative Council, and removed Eric Gairy as Chief Minister, following allegations concerning the Gairy's financial impropriety.
-At the 1962 general election the Grenada National Party won a majority and Herbert Blaize became Chief Minister for the second time.
+In April 1962 Grenada's Administrator, the Queen's representative on the island, James Lloyd, suspended the constitution, dissolved the Legislative Council, and removed Gairy as Chief Minister, following allegations concerning the Gairy's financial impropriety.
+At the 1962 general election, the Grenada National Party won a majority and Herbert Blaize became Chief Minister for the second time.

 After the Federation of the West Indies collapsed in 1962, the British government tried to form a small federation out of its remaining dependencies in the Eastern Caribbean.
 Following the failure of this second effort, the British and the islanders developed the concept of "associated statehood".
 Under the West Indies Act on 3 March 1967 (also known as the Associated Statehood Act) Grenada was granted full autonomy over its internal affairs.
 Herbert Blaize was the first Premier of the Associated State of Grenada from March to August 1967.
-Eric Gairy served as Premier from August 1967 until February 1974, as the Grenada United Labour Party won majorities in both the 1967 and 1972 general elections.
+Eric Gairy served as premier from August 1967 until February 1974, as the Grenada United Labour Party won majorities in both the 1967 and 1972 general elections.

-Independence, Revolution and US invasion: 1974–1983
+Independence, revolution and US invasion: 1974–1983

 Independence

 On 7 February 1974, Grenada became a fully independent state.
-Grenada continued to practise a modified Westminster parliamentary system based on the British model with a governor general appointed by and representing the British monarch (head of state) and a prime minister who is both leader of the majority party and the head of government.
+Grenada continued to practise a modified Westminster parliamentary system based on the British model with a governor-general appointed by and representing the British monarch (head of state) and a prime minister who are both leader of the majority party and the head of government.
 Eric Gairy was independent Grenada's first prime minister serving from 1974 until his overthrow in 1979.
 Gairy won re-election in Grenada's first general election as an independent state in 1976; however, the opposition New Jewel Movement refused to recognize the result, claiming the poll was fraudulent, and so began working towards the overthrow of the Gairy regime by revolutionary means.
-In 1976 St. George's University was established.
+In 1976, St. George's University was established.

 The 1979 coup and revolutionary government

-On March 13, 1979, the New Jewel Movement launched an armed revolution which removed Gairy, suspended the constitution, and established a People's Revolutionary Government (PRG), headed by Maurice Bishop who declared himself prime minister.
+On March 13, 1979, the New Jewel Movement launched an armed revolution that removed Gairy, suspended the constitution, and established a People's Revolutionary Government (PRG), headed by Maurice Bishop who declared himself prime minister.
 His Marxist-Leninist government established close ties with Cuba, Nicaragua, and other communist bloc countries.
 All political parties except for the New Jewel Movement were banned and no elections were held during the four years of PRG rule.